Xesenix/xesenix-forms-library/readme.md

 	$form->formFieldName->getDecorator('decoratorName')->getNode()->addCssClass('another-css-class');

-In this way you can even add decorators that will decorate decorator base output (I don`t know if it`s even posible in Zend Framework):
+In this way you can even add decorators that will decorate decorator base output (I don't know if it's even posible in Zend Framework):

 	$form->formField
 	->getDecorator()